rjprins/fastapi-restly/README.md

 # FastAPI-Alchemy
 ## A REST Framework for FastAPI

+> ⚠️ **Disclaimer**: This project is under active development and not yet available on [PyPI](https://pypi.org).
+Expect breaking changes and incomplete documentation.

 **FastAPI-Alchemy (`fa`)** is built on top of [FastAPI](https://fastapi.tiangolo.com) and [SQLAlchemy](https://www.sqlalchemy.org).

 It provides the `AlchemyView` class which provides instant CRUD endpoints on SQLAlchemy models in a completely customizable and extendable way.
 Here's the smallest possible example: